CrowdStrike/crimson-falcon/docs/IncidentsApi.md

 api_instance = Falcon::IncidentsApi.new
 opts = {
   filter: 'filter_example', # String | Optional filter and sort criteria in the form of an FQL query.
 For more information about FQL queries, see [our FQL documentation in Falcon](https://falcon.crowdstrike.com/support/documentation/45/falcon-query-language-feature-guide).
-  offset: 'offset_example', # String | Starting index of overall result set from which to return ids.
+  offset: 56, # Integer | Starting index of overall result set from which to return ids.
   limit: 56, # Integer | The maximum records to return.
 [1-2500]
-  sort: 'score.asc' # String | The property to sort on, followed by a dot (.), followed by the sort direction, either \"asc\" or \"desc\".
+  sort: 'adjusted_score.asc' # String | The property to sort on, followed by a dot (.), followed by the sort direction, either \"asc\" or \"desc\".
 }

 begin